 The effective rate is never a rate at which you accrue interest.
 It does, however, affect how much money you may be eligible to receive.
 The reverse mortgage works differently than any other loan in this respect in that the effective rate is a rate that uses a completely different index.
 The initial rate is the rate at which you begin to accrue interest from the very first day and then your rate changes either monthly or annually depending on whether you opted for a monthly or annual adjustable rate program.

-Your lender will input your property address, your age (dates of birth for the borrower and co-borrower) and property value into the HUD Calculator and the way the reverse mortgage works here is also very different than any other loan.
+Your lender will input your property address, your age (dates of birth for the borrower and co-borrower) and property value into the HECM Calculator and the way the reverse mortgage works here is also very different than any other loan.

 Rather than looking at your credit and income to determine how much loan you qualify for, the calculator will come back and determine a Principal Limit based on all the information and this is the gross amount for which you qualify.
 The Principal Limit is not to be confused with the HUD Lending Limit for the area, which is now $625,500 across the nation.
 From the Principal Lending Limit, there are then some items that require negative adjustments.
 The first adjustment to the amount is the Servicing Fee Set Aside.

 The next unique way that a reverse mortgage works is in the amount of the fees charged and on what basis.
 Since the loans can start at next to nothing but grow throughout their term, the HUD mortgage insurance and fees are determined by the property value or HUD Principal Lending limit for the area, whichever is less rather than on the initial loan amount as in a traditional forward mortgage.